medimarket.com logo

 Microcurrent Therapy (MENS) and Its Effects

 Microcurrent therapy — internationally abbreviated as MENS (Microcurrent Electrical Neuromuscular Stimulation) — is the branch of electrotherapy that uses the lowest current intensities.
 Classic TENS and EMS devices operate in the 0–50 milliampere (mA) range; microcurrent is 1,000 times smaller, only in the 10–600 microampere (µA) range.
 This magnitude is so small that the user typically does not feel a tingling — the current is subsensory, i.e., below the sensory threshold.
-Nevertheless, according to the 2021 systematic review by Iijima (PMID 34589695), it can produce clinically demonstrable improvements in certain indications (knee pain, wound healing).
+Nevertheless, it can produce clinically demonstrable improvements in certain indications (knee pain, wound healing).

 Electrostimulation